-From 2010, Łucja Madziar was 1st concertmaster of Opera Hanover, Germany.
-2006 to 2010, she also worked as 1st concertmaster of the Essener Philharmoniker, Germany and played as concertmaster of Munich Philharmonic during the season 2015/16.
-She has worked regularly as guest 1st concertmaster with renowned orchestras, such as the Munich Philharmonic, Gewandhaus Orchestra in Leipzig, Bayerisches Staatsorchester Munich, Staatskapelle Berlin, Guerzenich Orchester Cologne, WDR Radio Orchestra Cologne, NDR Radiophilharmonie Hannover, Museumsorchester Frankfurt, Düsseldorfer Symphoniker, Mannheimer Staatstheater, Dortmunder Philharmoniker, Bochumer Symphoniker and the Vlaamse Opera, under the direction of conductors including Zubin Mehta, Valery Gergiev, Kirill Petrenko, Sir Roger Norrington, Lawrence Foster, Thomas Hengelbrock, Michael Sanderling and Andrei Boreiko, among others.
+Another important facet of her musical career is her work as a concertmaster, a role she has filled since 2006.
+Currently 1st concertmaster of the Deutsche Oper Berlin, she served since 2010 as 1st Concertmaster of the Lower Saxon State Orchestra Hanover.
+From 2006 to 2010 she held this position with the Essen Philharmonic, and during the 2015/16 season she was engaged as concertmaster of the Munich Philharmonic.
+In addition, she makes regular guest appearances as First Concertmaster with nearly all of Germany’s and foreign prestigious orchestras, such as the Munich Philharmonic, Gewandhaus Orchestra in Leipzig, Bayerisches Staatsorchester Munich, Staatskapelle Berlin, Guerzenich Orchester Cologne, WDR Radio Orchestra Cologne, NDR Radiophilharmonie Hannover, Museumsorchester Frankfurt, Düsseldorfer Symphoniker, Mannheimer Staatstheater, Dortmunder Philharmoniker, Bochumer Symphoniker and the Vlaamse Opera, under the direction of conductors including Zubin Mehta, Valery Gergiev, Kirill Petrenko, Simone Young, Sir Roger Norrington, Lawrence Foster, Thomas Hengelbrock, Krzysztof Urbanski and Andrei Boreiko, among others.

 A passionate and experienced chamber musician, Ms. Madziar has appeared in recitals at festivals in Europe and North America, including the Beethovenfest Bonn, Festspiele Mecklenburg-Vorpommern, Bowdoin Summer Music Festival, Styriarte (Graz), Paderewski Festival (Warsaw), Festival Mitte Europa and Festspiele Herrenhausen.
 In 2012, with pianist Katharina Sellheim and cellist Johannes Krebs, she founded the Klaviertrio Hannover, which has performed numerous concerts in Germany and is known for its honesty of interpretation.